tiananancn/AI-CMS/README.md

 5. Up to 5 images supported
 6. Save changes

+### Dynamic Page Editor (Grid Layout)
+1. In admin panel, go to "Dynamic Pages"
+2. Click "Edit" on any page or create a new one
+3. Use the grid editor to build your page:
+   - **Add Elements**: Drag elements from the palette to the grid
+   - **Library Integration**:
+     - For **Images**: Click "Select from Library" to choose from existing images
+     - For **Videos**: Click "Select from Video Library" to choose from existing videos
+     - For **Galleries**: Click "Select Multiple Images" to choose multiple images
+     - For **Text**: Click "Reference Article" to insert existing articles
+   - **Cell Merging**:
+     - Select cells by clicking (use Ctrl/Cmd for multi-select)
+     - Click "Merge Cells" to combine selected cells
+     - Click "Unmerge Cells" to split merged cells back
+     - Visual feedback shows selected cells and merge sizes
+4. Save your page

 ### Language Switching
 - **Frontend**: Click the globe icon in the navigation bar
 - **URL Switch**: Visit `/set_language/en` or `/set_language/zh_CN`